 - Interlock is based on NGINX Open Source.
 Interlock – the native Ingress controller for Docker’s own container orchestration tool, Swarm – is based on NGINX Open Source.
 It ships as the built‑in proxy and load balancer with the Docker commercial solution, Docker Enterprise Edition (EE).

-- NGINX Kubernetes Ingress controller is the preferred solution.
+- NGINX Ingress controller is the preferred solution.
 Docker has embraced Kubernetes, which is now the more popular container orchestration tool among Docker customers.
-The NGINX Kubernetes Ingress controller solution is for both NGINX Open Source and NGINX Plus.
+The NGINX Ingress controller solution is for both NGINX Open Source and NGINX Plus.

 All NGINX solutions run on Docker platforms, and two NGINX technologies are available directly on Docker Hub: